pseudotensor/open-strawberry/README.md

 # open-strawberry

-A proof-of-concept in development for open-source implementation inspired by OpenAI's Strawberry algorithm.
+A proof-of-concept to construct of reasoning traces to build an open-source version of OpenAI o1 as inspired by OpenAI's Strawberry algorithm.

 If you want to support the project, turn ★ into ⭐ (top-right corner) and share it with your friends.

-With enough support, my employer might pay for compute to generate data and fine-tune models.

 Contributions very welcome!
-See my other projects like [h2oGPT](https://github.com/h2oai/h2ogpt) and [prompt-engineering](https://github.com/pseudotensor/prompt-engineering).

 ## Installation